Guidelines for the Ohlone Employee Fitness and Wellness Program (OEFWP)

 Q: How to I become a member of the Employee Fitness and Wellness Program?

-A: Enroll in the Employee Fitness and Wellness program through Human Resources or by completing the Employee Fitness and Wellness Program Registration Form (PDF) and submitting it to Chris Warden.
+A: Enroll in the Employee Fitness and Wellness program through Human Resources or by completing the Employee Fitness and Wellness Program Registration Form.

 Contribute a minimum of $5 per month to the Ohlone College Employee Fitness and Wellness Program.

 Q: How do I get a locker in the Faculty Locker Room?

 A: Faculty athletic lockers are first come, first served.
 In Fremont, you must provide your own lock.
 In Newark, lockers are keyed.